 What I Want Clients to Know

-It is the unknown that terrifies us all the most.
-And I understand that for many of you reading this right now, this is a process you have never been through and never thought you would have to go through.
+It is the unknown that terrifies us the most.
+I understand that for many of you reading this right now, this is a process you have never been through and never thought you would have to go through.
 Trying to picture what your life will look like after this is all over is painful and scary.
 It is the unknown.
 I am very sensitive to this feeling.
 I have made it my life’s work to learn everything I can to make this journey for you as painless as possible.
 I promise to clear the smoke early and often and to plainly show you the available paths.
 I will not keep you in the dark and I will not use strategies that do nothing but increase your anxiety, as the legal system often does.
 I want nothing more than to provide you and your family the clarity and the strength to make informed decisions.
 I promise to lead you down the most peaceful path, allowing you to reconfigure your relationship with each other if a relationship needs to continue.

-In an effort to further enhance my ability to provide my clients with the knowledge they need to stabilize their lives, I studied and became a Certified Divorce Financial Analyst.
+In an effort to further enhance my ability to provide my clients with the knowledge they need to stabilize their lives, I studied and became a Certified Divorce Financial Analyst™.
 This has been an amazing addition to my tool box.
 I attend annual conferences to ensure I am up to date on any financial issues that may have changed since the prior year.
 I also come home from the conferences with new creative ideas to help clients through their journey by discussing different issues with my colleagues in the financial world.
 As with most things in life, it takes a village to obtain the best results.
 While my village does not sit in the room with us, I assure you, it exists.

 Jennifer is a member of the Institute for Divorce Financial Analysts, Association of Divorce Financial Planners and The Academy of Professional Family Mediators.
 Jennifer sits on the Board of the Professional Mediator Board of Standards, an organization established to lead the progress of a nationwide mediation credentialing program.